 Warm-Ups and Neck Stiffness

 When we cause a lot of muscle damage, it can make our muscles feel quite stiff.
-When that stiffness is in our necks, it can be quite annoying.
+When that stiffness is in our necks, it can be quite annoying and sometimes a little scary.
 The main way to avoid that is to ease into your neck training.
 Don’t go all-out in your very first workout.
 Start easy and gradually work your way up.

 However, even then, you might notice that your neck feels a little bit stiff at first.
 One way to avoid that is to do some bodyweight neck stretches—twists, circles, and so on—before and after your neck training, as well as on rest days.
 You can also do bodyweight neck curls and extensions as warm-up sets before loading them up heavier.